gpsg/we_love_books/README.md

 # we_love_books
- folder containing a website created as exercise for the html bootcamp
+ A website I created as exercise for the html bootcamp.